Starcounter/Docs/guides/web-apps/sessions/README.md

 Json m = new Json();
 Session s = new Session();

-// The json and the session can then be connected by either setting the `Data` property on the
+// The JSON and the session can then be connected by either setting the `Data` property on the
-// session or setting the `Session` property on json.
+// session or setting the `Session` property on JSON.
 Both will have the exact same outcome.

 s.Data = m;
 // OR